Leo du Pres: Storyline

 Vanessa went into a coma, died for a few seconds, and returned as the calm, sweet mother Leo had never had—Nessa.
 Leo felt close to her for the first time.
-Leo also discovered he had another long-lost relative, after cousins Maggie and Frankie had arrived in town earlier in the year—Trey was actually his older brother, Ben Shepherd Trey had assumed his dead best friend's identity and had dedicated his life to wreaking havoc on the mother who had abandoned him at birth.
+Leo also discovered he had another long-lost relative, after cousins Maggie and Frankie had arrived in town earlier in the year—Trey was actually his older brother, Ben Shepherd.
+Trey had assumed his dead best friend's identity and had dedicated his life to wreaking havoc on the mother who had abandoned him at birth.
 Leo, also a lost soul, quickly accepted Trey and forgave the many misdeeds Trey had perpetrated on him in the past months.
-Working with Greenlee and Kendall, they found the Proteus "stash", worthless stocks.
+Working with Greenlee and Kendall, they found the Proteus "stash," worthless stocks.
 They thought the trail had finally reached a dead end, and could only laugh.

-In truth, "Nessa", who had been taken into federal custody, had reverted to being Vanessa, and knew of the real treasure-a fortune in diamonds.
+In truth, "Nessa," who had been taken into federal custody, had reverted to being Vanessa, and knew of the real treasure-a fortune in diamonds.
 Greenlee was increasingly frightened by Nessa and never believed for a second that she was kind or sweet.
 She demanded that Leo finally give up his "loser" family for good, and he agreed.
 But moments before their flight to Paris, he received a call from David, whom he had been helping out after his latest arrest and imprisonment.
 Unfortunately, while Leo was absent, Vanessa kidnapped Greenlee.
 She took her to Miller's Falls and informed Leo he had to find and give her the diamonds before she would release Greenlee.

 In a panic, Leo found the jewels and raced to the falls with Trey.
-When Vanessa refused to release her hostage, Leo began dropping the priceless gems over the falls, one by one.
-Vanessa loses it when Leo dropped the diamonds one by one.
+When Vanessa refused to release her hostage, Leo began dropping the priceless gems over the falls, one by one—causing Vanessa to lose it.
 When Vanessa threatens to shoot Leo for dropping her diamonds, Greenlee fights with Vanessa for the gun but is knocked off the edge, falling onto a ledge 20 feet below.
-Leo thinks Greenlee is dead and in retaliation, throws the rest of the diamonds into the falls.
+Leo thinks Greenlee is dead, and in retaliation, throws the rest of the diamonds into the falls.
 Vanessa screams angrily at her loss, and in return, calls Leo a fool for ruining their future.
-Leo then argues with Vanessa, which apparently resulted in him strangling her for pushing Greenlee over the edge.
+Leo and Vanessa then had a very bad argument, which apparently resulted in him strangling her for pushing Greenlee over the edge.
 Leo's strangle caused Vanessa to fire the gun, waking up Greenlee.
-Reaching her breaking point, Vanessa was forced to aim the gun at Leo's head while gasping for air.
+Reaching her breaking point, Vanessa aimed the gun at Leo's head while gasping for air, threatening him not to make her kill him.
 All of a sudden, Greenlee's call gives him hope.
 Leo lets go of Vanessa's neck and he starts to climb down to her.
 When Vanessa realizes Greenlee survived the fall, she begins shooting at her.
-Leo attacks Vanessa and they had a bad fight for control of the gun.
+Leo attacks Vanessa and they wrestle for control of the gun.
 Unfortunately their combined weight during the fight for the gun breaks the railing and both Leo and Vanessa fall 100 feet to the river.
 His body is never recovered and neither was Vanessa's.